Linaro/website/_pages/homepage.md

       darken: true
       title: Introducing Linaro Tech Days
       description: >-
-        24-25 March 2020

-        A series of technical sessions that will be presented live online for anyone to join.
+        A series of technical sessions that will be livestreamed online on the 24 and 25 March 2020.
       image: /assets/images/content/BKK19-150.jpg
 flow:
   - row: container_row